gazebosim/gz-math/tutorials/pythongetstarted.md

   main()
 ```

-Now let's create to 3D points with arbitrary values.
+Now let's create two 3D points with arbitrary values.
 We will use the
-ignition.math.Vector3 class to represent these points.
-Ignition Math provides a handy
+`ignition.math.Vector3` class to represent these points.
+Ignition Math provides
+some `Vector3` types which are: `Vector3d` (Vector3 using doubles), `Vector3f` (Vector3 using floats)
-ignition.math.Vector3d type which is a typedef of `Vector3d`.
-The result of this
+and `Vector3i` (Vector3 using integers).
+The result of this addition will be a
-addition will be a main file similar to the following.
+main file similar to the following.

 ```python
 from ignition.math import Vector3d